JoaoCostaIFG/ebike-gps/README.md

 BTW, the accelerometer is a LSM6DS3 breakout board, which is connected to the Lilygo A7670E via I2C.

+If the tracker doesn't detect movement for 2 minutes, it enables the "alarm".
+If it goes 12 hours without movement, it turns off the modem and enters deep sleep.
+You can configure this values in the `ebike-conf.h` file.

 ## Compilation

 Just check the original readme by Lilygo [here](./README.orig.md).

 ## TODO

-- An off state where everything is in deep sleep and only wakes up on SMS commands.
-This would save a lot of battery, but I haven't figured out how to do it yet.
+- ~~An off state where everything is in deep sleep and only wakes up on SMS commands.
+This would save a lot of battery, but I haven't figured out how to do it yet~~.
 - Saving the location to the SD card when posting fails.
 This allows you to send it when the connection is restored.

 To be honest, I don't really recommend this board for a GPS tracker, as it has some quirks that make it less than ideal.
 For example, the battery level is not reported correctly when charging via USB.